nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 > Regarding the curriculum resources now being stored in the database - we are **not**  moving away from the curriculum-as-code model.
 The curriculum as represented in Git is still the source of truth, but rather than having each service maintain their own locally cloned Git repository (a sure operational headache), a new `syrctl import` command will be developed to import a curriculum into the database, and all services will just read from there.
 This is identical to what [StackStorm](https://github.com/StackStorm/st2) does with Packs.

 None of this data is actually important enough to spend time on migration scripts to preserve it across versions.
 State tracking is very temporary, and curriculum resources are populated from a Git repository on the filesystem on import.
-Operationally, it's not only feasible but in fact far easier to simply recreate the database when moving between versions of Syringe, than it would be to maintain versioned schema definitions and migration scripts.
-So, Syringe will store its version into the `antidote_meta` table when initialized, and each service will check this value on startup to ensure it matches their own version.
-When a new version of Syringe is deployed, a one-time database initialization should be run, which will include the import of curriculum resources.
+Operationally, it's not only feasible but in fact far easier to simply recreate the database when moving between versions of Antidote, than it would be to maintain versioned schema definitions and migration scripts.
+So, Antidote will store its version into the `antidote_meta` table when initialized, and each service will check this value on startup to ensure it matches their own version.
+When a new version of Antidote is deployed, a one-time database initialization should be run, which will include the import of curriculum resources.

 This document will not drill into the actual schema definitions themselves, as these will be done as part of the proposed implementation in a pull request.
 However, at a high level, the following tables can be expected to be part of this: